hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-25-sony-A7III-sample-images-video.markdown

 Today, I was testing my new <a href="https://amzn.to/2DQG8ap" rel="nofollow">Sony A7III</a> and here are my first sample images which I have taken in Turku (Finland).
 Previously, I had the Sony A7 and the difference to the A7III is almost like day and night.

 The autofocus is so much faster and the video features and quality have also much improved.
 It really motivates me to do even more with my new camera.
 I have not modified the picture which you see below.
-I have cropped some of them a bit to straighten them and minimised their size.
+I have cropped some of them a bit to straighten them and minimised their size with JPEGmini.
 <br>
 <amp-img src="https://farm1.staticflickr.com/813/41014029801_f943dca927_b.jpg"  width="1024" height="683" layout="responsive" alt="Sony A7 III / A7III / A73 Sample Images and Video"></amp-img>
 <br>
 <!--more-->
 <amp-img src="https://farm1.staticflickr.com/795/26143373187_25a731f060_b.jpg"  width="1024" height="683" layout="responsive" alt="Sony A7 III / A7III / A73 Sample Images and Video"></amp-img>
 <br>
 <amp-img src="https://farm1.staticflickr.com/789/27143003168_e89578d428_b.jpg"  width="1024" height="683" layout="responsive" alt="Sony A7 III / A7III / A73 Sample Images and Video"></amp-img>